The Problem With the Single ANPR Solution

 Fully customized (OEM) engines can be tailor-made to meet individual requests in varying degrees.

-• The engine is optimized totally as per customer individual request
+- The engine is optimized totally as per customer’s request

 Conclusion

-Find out more about free open-source ANPR, general and regional ANPR engines, or contact Adaptive Recognition’s sales team to discuss your specific project needs.
+Find out more about free open-source LPR software, general and regional ANPR engines, or discuss your specific project needs by contacting Adaptive Recognition’s experts: